FRM95/Technical-Solution-Python/README.md

 # Technical Solution Python
-Python solution using exceptions and lambda functions to sort sku codes.
+Python solution using exceptions and lambda functions to extract 10 most similar sku codes given an input sku code.

-Entire file created on my own, only for technical interview purposes.
+Similarity created by alphabetical and numerical form.

-Data given by company.
+Entire solution file created on my own, only for technical interview purposes.

 Feel free to check it and use it, enjoy :)